Triangulating on Possible Futures: Conducting User Studies on Several Futures Instead of Only One

 \subsection{Research Design}

+The goal for our study was to demonstrate how possible futures can be triangulated.
+Because HCI's future-oriented findings are representations of possible future(s), not factual knowledge, the methodology exhibited a constructivist undercurrent.
+That is, while the study involved empirical data, our interpretations were actively constructed conjectures about states of affairs with potential to arise in the future (e.g., \cite{fuller2009constructing, dejouvenel1967art}).
+Even if taking a constructivist tack, we strove to learn about possible futures via mechanisms in ways that are not relativistic but could be considered credible by many researchers instead.

+Our interpretations were rooted in both qualitative data (especially from observations and interviews) and quantitative material (questionnaire responses) \cite{olsen2004triangulation}.
+Albeit constructivist, our design followed two methods that are commonplace in realist approaches (i.e., in scholarship focused on identifying causal mechanisms that could explain the events examined or patterns seen in the data \cite{sayer1999realism}) -- namely, comparative analysis, on which triangulation relies, and interventions, introduced by our prototype-based study design.
+Neither method is exclusively realist, however: deliberate comparisons are essential also in qualitative research (e.g., in grounded theory's `constant comparative method' \cite{glaser1967discovery}), and interventions form the basis for action research \cite{mcniff2013action}.

-The study had a within-subject design where every participant had an experience of being in both futures by aving a task to analyse 18 news articles using each prototype (a different set for both prototypes).
+The study employed a within-subjects design wherein every participant experienced engagement in both futures through the task of analysing 18 news articles in interaction with each prototype (one set of 18 unique items per prototype).
 Following both the national and our university’s own ethical guidelines, the study did not require an inspection and approval from an IRB.